Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton Performance Insights

-- With 76.4 points scored per game and 68.4 points allowed last season, Creighton was 64th in the nation on offense and 123rd on defense.

-- On the boards, the Bluejays were 41st in the nation in rebounds (34.6 per game) last year.
-They were 148th in rebounds allowed (30.7 per game).
+- Offensively, Creighton was the 64th-ranked squad in college basketball (76.4 points per game) last year.
+Defensively, it was 123rd (68.4 points conceded per game).

+- The Bluejays collected 34.6 rebounds per game and conceded 30.7 boards last season, ranking 41st and 148th, respectively, in the nation.

-- Creighton was 24th-best in the nation in assists (15.7 per game) last season.
+- At 15.7 assists per game, Creighton was 24th-best in the country last year.

+- With 8.6 made 3-pointers per game and shooting 35.4% from downtown last year, the Bluejays were 53rd and 102nd in the nation, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.